 When questions, issues or concerns arise throughout the year, parents are strongly encouraged to first speak with the appropriate teacher.
 GWA believes that the vast majority of questions and misunderstandings are solved by asking questions and seeking clarification.
 If you have a question, go to the source by contacting our staff in person (arranging a time to talk in advance) or by phone or email.
 If after a meeting with a staff member there remains a concern, please speak to the Grade Leader.
-If you would like to discuss a specific issue, we do ask you to contact the appropriate Primary Secretary to schedule an appointment with either the Assistant Principals, Principal or Counsellor.
+If you would like to discuss a specific issue that has not been resolved by the teacher or Grade Leader, we ask you to contact the appropriate Primary Secretary (pypsecretary gwa@gemsedu.com) to schedule an appointment with either the Assistant Principals, Principal or Counsellor.